kortaa/Guitar-shop/README.md

 # Guitar-shop
-Website written in node.js + Express.
-Data is stored in MongoDB data base.
-User can look for products, create account, log in, add products to cart, submit order.
+Our website is a Node.js + Express-based online shopping platform with a MongoDB database.
+Users can search for products, create accounts, log in, add products to their cart, and submit orders.
+Enjoy a secure and efficient shopping experience!